GradWRITE Seminars

 GradWRITE Seminars are designed to help graduate students and postdoctoral scholars meet the specific demands of academic and professional writing.
 Our seminars cover a variety of topics to help you learn about and successfully address the expectations involved in writing theses, dissertations, manuscripts, proposals, applications, literature reviews, abstracts, and more.
 Our goal is to help you become an effective writer and communicator in your academic discipline and professional field.
 You may register for all seminars or select just the seminar that interests you.
 And, all GradWRITE seminars are free.

-GradWRITE seminars will resume in the fall.
+Click here to view the GradWRITE Seminars Schedule.
 Contact us at wsc@uwo.ca if you have questions.

 In this seminar we’ll learn strategies such as modelling, diagramming, and storyboarding to better structure and organize your written work.
 We'll address some common obstacles and how to integrate writing as a practice that accompanies the ongoing development of your intellectual identity.

-This session addresses common misconceptions about the language and style of 'graduate-level writing' by arguing that clarity of ideas should always be every academic's top priority.
+This seminar addresses common misconceptions about the language and style of 'graduate-level writing' by arguing that clarity of ideas should always be every academic's top priority.

 This seminar examines the purpose of a literature review in proposals, manuscripts, and your thesis or dissertation.
 We'll look at how literature reviews justify your work, legitimate your approach, and define your scholarly identity.